Solar-Scripts/rank-insignias/README.md

 <br>
 <br>

 <i>You may redistribute/modify these images product as you wish without permission.
-We politely request that you credit the original creator<br>in any modified redistributions.
+We politely request that you credit the original creator in any modified redistributions.
 This product is provided as is with no warranty or guarantee.</i>